 The path was more straightforward to PokerStars to get licensed in Pennsylvania and Michigan, and it managed to be the first online poker site regulated by the state gaming control boards to launch in each state.

 Amaya Gaming would either need to defeat that language in bills before they become law or prevail in court challenges under the position that the so-called bad actor clauses are unconstitutional.

-Online poker regulations in Nevada include a tainted asset clause.
+Additionally, online poker regulations in Nevada include a tainted asset clause.
 This means that the sale of PokerStars does not clean the brand in the eyes of regulators.
-Unless current Nevada law changes, or is found unconstitutional, PokerStars cannot ever operate in Nevada.
+Unless current Nevada law changes, or is found unconstitutional, PokerStars will never operate in Nevada.